-Up to 80% of analytics is data cleaning and preperation — gain this time back through automation!
+Up to 80% of analytics is data cleaning and preparation — gain this time back through automation!

 The problem for data-driven decision-makers